 The Authority compensates all employees upon termination of employment for unused vacation up to a maximum of 275 hours.
-At June 30, 2007, the Authority has recorded a liability for all unused vacation.
+At June 30, 2008, the Authority recorded a liability for all unused vacation.

-Authority employees accrue sick leave at the rate of 4 hours for each 10-day pay period of full time service.
+Authority employees accrue sick leave at the rate of 4 hours for each 10 day pay period of full-time service.
 Employees are compensated for unused sick leave upon termination of employment only if they meet the requirements of the employment agreement or plan under which they are employed.
 Sick leave is disbursed at termination at the rate of 40% for the first 900 hours and at 12.5% for any accrued time in excess of 900 hours.
+As of January 1, 2008, for eligible managerial employees, sick leave is disbursed at termination at the rate of 35% of the accumulated but unused sick leave.